-- We provide the allowance specified at right depending upon the plan in which you are enrolled. - The allowance can be used to pay for the following items: - Eyeglass lenses when a network provider puts the lenses into a frame. - Eyeglass frames for refractive purposes. - Contact lenses (not including fitting and dispensing fees). - Eyewear following cataract surgery. - Eyewear must be prescribed by an optometrist or ophthalmologist and purchased at a network optical facility. - We will not provide the allowance if we have provided an allowance toward (or otherwise covered) lenses or frames within the previous 24 months. - The allowance can only be used at the initial point of sale.
+- We provide a \$200 allowance every two years that can be used to pay for the following items: - Eyeglass lenses when a network provider puts the lenses into a frame. - Eyeglass frames for refractive purposes. - Contact lenses (not including fitting and dispensing fees). - Eyewear following cataract surgery. - Eyewear must be prescribed by an optometrist or ophthalmologist and purchased at a network optical facility. - We will not provide the allowance if we have provided an allowance toward (or otherwise covered) lenses or frames within the previous 24 months. - The allowance can only be used at the initial point of sale.
 If you do not use all of your allowance at the initial point of sale, you cannot use it later.